isolated-tech/vault/Vercel’s AI UI Elements.md

 - [Sources](https://ai-sdk.dev/elements/components/sources)
 - [Reasoning](https://ai-sdk.dev/elements/components/reasoning)

 With this snippet in place, run your dev server.
+It should look like this:

 ![[CleanShot 2025-11-17 at 01.19.06@2x.png|400]]

+You can now input text into the text area, which will render your message in the messages UI.
+But, at this stage, you will not get a response from the LLM.